Five Ways to Save Yourself From Serious Harrisburg Dog Bite Injuries

 A loose dog displaying aggressive behavior can intimidate even the hardiest soul.
 Dog bites can be serious.
 They cause severe emotional trauma as well as pain, infection, scarring and disfigurement.
 These encounters are often random and there is not much time to react to the situation.
 If you happen to meet a ferocious dog, the following five steps can help minimize the risk of serious injury from a dog bite and may even save your life!

-If you have been injured by a dog bite contact one a skilled personal injury attorney in Harriasburg today for a free legal consulation.
+If you have been injured by a dog bite contact one a skilled personal injury attorney in Harrisburg today for a free legal consultation.

 5 Tips on How to Avoid a Dog Attack

 - Stand still and do not stare directly into the dog’s eyes.
 An aggressive dog may perceive a direct stare as a confrontation and attack as a result.